RPC

 import { hello } from './hello.telefunc.js'

-// This thin HTTP client makes an HTTP request when we call `hello()`
+// This thin HTTP client makes an HTTP request when the hello() function is called.

 const { message } = await hello({ name: 'Eva' })